-The \textsc{ImaginE} similarity scores can be used as individual automatic metrics.
-Apart from this, \textsc{ImaginE} can also act as an extension to existing metrics, as it provides multimodal references that compensate for current text-only evaluations that compare tokens or text-embeddings.
-Our adaptation of \textsc{ImaginE} to other automatic metrics is direct, which is summing up \textsc{ImaginE} similarity score with the other automatic metric score for each example:
+The \imagine similarity scores can serve as standalone automatic metrics.
+Additionally, \imagine can be incorporated as an extension to existing metrics, as it offers multimodal references and addresses the limitations of current text-only evaluations that only compare tokens or text embeddings.
+This mimics the human process of comprehending text, where both text and visual imagination are utilized.
+The integration of \imagine with other automatic metrics is straightforward, achieved by summing the \imagine similarity score with the other automatic metric's score for each example: